-The discount rate is the yield at the reporting date on Commonwealth Government bonds that have maturity dates approximating the terms of the Company's obligations and that are denominated in the same currency in which the benefits are expected to be paid.
+The discount rate is based on the market yields at the reporting date on corporate bonds whereby the currency and term of the corporate bonds are consistent with the currency and estimated term of the post-employment benefit obligation.
 The calculation is performed annually by a qualified actuary using the projected unit credit method.